polterguy/polterguy.github.io/tutorials/sql-web-api/index.md

 </div>

-As illustrated above, this feature allows you to dynamically wrap your SQL into a secured HTTP endpoint, where you simply provide a URL, an HTTP verb, authorization requirements, and a list of arguments - Without having to create as much as a single line of code yourself.
-Then you provide Magic with an SQL statement, click the button, and Magic generates your HTTP endpoint 100% automatically.
-Of course the way it works, is similar to the CRUD generator parts, except this time the responsibility is reversed, allowing you to provide the SQL, and have Magic do the rest.
+As illustrated above, this feature allows you to dynamically wrap your SQL into a secured HTTP endpoint, where you provide a URL, an HTTP verb, authorisation requirements, a list of arguments, and some SQL - For then to have Magic automatically generate your endpoint.
-The endpoint can be easily secured, only providing access to whatever roles you want to have access 100% automatically.
+The way this works is similar to the CRUD generator parts, except this time the responsibility is reversed, allowing you to provide the SQL, and have Magic do the rest.

 ## DRY code

-One of the most important architectural principles in the world today is **DRY**, as in _"Don't Repeat Yourself"_.
+One of the most important architectural design principles in software development is **DRY**, as in _"Don't Repeat Yourself"_.
-Magic simply brings this idea to the next level, which of course is why it can do what we demonstrate in the above video.
-This is quite easy too, since 90% of such endpoints, have similar requirements, being a list of roles allowed to access the endpoint, a JSON payload of some sort, maybe some query arguments, for then to simply return whatever the SQL returns back to the client as JSON.
+Magic simply brings this to the next level, which is why it can do what we did in the above video.
+This is quite easy too, since 90% of such endpoints have similar requirements, being a list of roles allowed to access the endpoint, a JSON payload or some query parameters, for then to simply return whatever the SQL returns back to the client as JSON.
 Automating this process is a no-brainer.
 Below you can find the SQL I am using in the above video.

 ```sql